mkiki254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 10: Printint the result BREATH power LOVE
-Task 11: Converting a number from binary to decimal Task 12: Printing all possible combinations of two letters except oo
+Task 11: Converting a number from binary to decimal Task 12: Printing all possible combinations of two letters except oo Task 13: Printing a number with 2 decimal places